PManlio/FirstGameUnity/README.md

 If you want only to see the short movie, check this link to my channel: https://www.youtube.com/watch?v=Euw5hzXrLh0

 As I said, it's aaaaaall very crappy, but it was a first attempt on both animation and game programming/design.
 Soo, yeah, please be gentle

+Aaaaah!
+Last thing.
+I uploaded AAAL the folders because I was lazy and thought "well, who cares, this repo won't be public" ahah lol.